TNO/pyfastwell/docs/theory/aemmodel/aem_benchmark.md

 ![Figure 6](../../images/horizontalwell_khkv1.png)
 *FIGURE 6: Comparison of AEM model results for horizontal wells for varying lengths for khkv=1  (Horizontal to vertical permeability ratio).
-Comparison of calculations with effective skin based on the NLOG spreadsheet (Fokker et al., 2001) (symbols and dashed lines) and Analytic Elements calculations (symbols and full lines).*
+Comparison of calculations with effective skin based on the NLOG spreadsheet (Egberts and Fokker, 2001) (symbols and dashed lines) and Analytic Elements calculations (symbols and full lines).*

 ![Figure 7](../../images/horizontalwell_khkv10.png)
-*FIGURE 6: Comparison of AEM model results for horizontal wells for varying lengths for khkv=10  (Horizontal to vertical permeability ratio).
+*FIGURE 7: Comparison of AEM model results for horizontal wells for varying lengths for khkv=10  (Horizontal to vertical permeability ratio).
-Comparison of calculations with effective skin based on the NLOG spreadsheet (Fokker et al., 2001) (symbols and dashed lines) and Analytic Elements calculations (symbols and full lines).*
+Comparison of calculations with effective skin based on the NLOG spreadsheet (Egberts and Fokker, 2001) (symbols and dashed lines) and Analytic Elements calculations (symbols and full lines).*

 ##  equivalent Skin for Doubletcalc1D